Saitoshii/TCGInventory/docs/WEB_INTERFACE.md

 - *Cardmarket ID* – Optional link to the Cardmarket entry.
 - *Folder* – Assign the card to a folder (set) if one exists.

+When typing the name a list of suggestions from the Scryfall API appears for quick selection.

 To change an existing card, click **Edit** next to the card and modify the fields in the form.

 ## Bulk adding cards